sashikamw/performance-ballerina/README.md

 The package (**performance-ballerina-distribution-${version}.tar.gz**) built by the distribution maven module is the package required for Ballerina performance tests from this repository.

-3 ballerina files are present with the package that will be used for testing

- helloworld.bal
+The following scenarios are covered with this ballerina performance testing package

- passthrough.bal
+- passthrough.bal

- transformation.bal

 The (**performance-common-distribution-${version}.tar.gz**) package is also required for performance tests.